Cybersecurity Trends: Resilience Through Transformation

 At the same time, the themes of distributed threat exposure and increasingly decentralized decision making raise an ongoing question: Who is responsible for cybersecurity?
 The answer is: Everyone.
 Accountability still falls mostly on the shoulders of cybersecurity leaders.
 Yet given the spreading nature of risk, there is a growing role for boards of directors and business unit partners to ensure they share responsibility, accountability and governance.

-Given those goals of increasing performance within an environment of distributed responsibility, the Gartner Top Cybersecurity Trends for 2024 highlights five investments that promise to help meet the organisation’s cybersecurity needs according to its risk appetite.
+Given those goals of increasing performance within an environment of distributed responsibility, the Gartner Top Cybersecurity Trends for 2024 highlights five investments that promise to help meet the organization’s cybersecurity needs according to its risk appetite.
 They include:

-Generative AI
+Tactical AI

-Security behavior and culture programs
+Extending the value of security behavior and culture programs

 Experience IT Security and Risk Management conferences